Guide to Japanese SIM Cards for Travelers

 Some WiFi rental services will also have the option to provide a prepaid SIM Card if that’s the option you want to go with.
 At Japan Wireless, you can purchase a SIM Card from their website.

-SIM Card vs Pocket WiFi
+Which is Better in Japan, SIM Card or Pocket WiFi

 Another thing I would like to suggest is to rent a pocket WiFi.
 You can rent a Pocket WiFi online just the same as you would a SIM Card, and pick it up at the airport of your arrival or the hotel you’re staying at.